ros2/ros2_documentation/source/Installation/Dashing/OSX-Install-Binary.rst

 Troubleshooting
 ---------------

-See `the troubleshooting section <Dashing_osx-development-setup-troubleshooting>` on the source installation page.
-Troubleshooting techniques can also be found `here </Troubleshooting>`.
+Troubleshooting techniques can be found :ref:`here <osx-troubleshooting>`.

 Uninstall
 ---------